IgnAite-Showcase/SPI/docs/SPI-Business-Requirement-Document.md

 - O: Result
 - C: End User

-### Design Thinking:
-1. Empathise: Experience
-2. Define
-3. Ideation:
-  In the ideation phase, you’ll explore and come up with as many ideas as possible.
-Some of these ideas will go on to be potential solutions to your design challenge; some will end up on the reject pile. <p>
-  Methods (Brainstorm, Braindump, Brainwrite, Brainwalk, Challenge Assumptions, SCAMPER, Mindmap, Sketch or Sketchstorm, Storyboard, Analogies, Provocation, Movement, Bodystorm, Gamestorming, Cheatstorm, Crowdstorm, Co-Creation Workshops, Prototype, Creative Pause) <p>
-  Selection methods (Post-it Voting or Dot Voting, Four Categories Method, Bingo Selection, Idea Affinity Maps, Now Wow How Matrix, Six Thinking Hats, Lean Startup Machine Idea Validation Board, Idea Selection Criteria)
-4. Prototype
-  Typically done by (POC, POT, PILOT, MVP)
-5. Test:
-  Purpose of this phase is to showcase Prototypy by (Implement, Demo, Retro, Feedback, Analyze, Propose Enhancement)

 ### Analysis
 - SWOT Analysis - SWOT is an acronym for Strengths, Weaknesses, Opportunities, and Threats.
 The analysis utilizes these headings in a quadrant format (Fig. 1) to list core competencies and other relevant company traits and characteristics.
 It’s a visual tool to help you see how the company is currently positioned and provides insight on what areas the company should be addressing in the near the future.